 Prerequisites to Innovative Customer Service

-Before you can deliver innovation in customer service, you must already be at a certain functional level of providing strong customer service.
+Before you can deliver an impactful innovation in customer service, you must already be at a certain functional level of providing strong customer service.
 Some of the prerequisites to innovative customer service include:

 Just as you wouldn’t try to build a beautiful house without laying a strong foundation first, you shouldn’t attempt customer service innovation unless you have a strong, foundational understanding of your customers first.